-Specific conditions Evaluation Procedure: The procedure is described in General Annex F. Legal and financial set-up of the Grant Agreements: The rules are described in General Annex G. If a topic deviates from the general conditions or includes additional conditions, this is explicitly stated under the specific conditions for the topic. • Expected EU contribution per project There will be only one SGA project.
+Specific Grant Agreement (SGA) for the 1st Phase of the Framework Partnership Agreement with the DARE consortium General conditions Specific conditions The call, including evaluation and award procedures, will be managed according to and the proposals should comply with the call conditions below and with the General Annexes to the Horizon Europe Work Programme 2023-2025 that shall apply mutatis mutandis to this call (with the exceptions introduced in the specific topic conditions).
+The conditions are described in Annex A of the General Annexes to the Horizon Europe Work Programme 2023-2025 which apply mutatis mutandis to the actions covered in this Work Programme.
+Eligibility conditions: The conditions are described in General Annex B. Financial and operational capacity and exclusion: The criteria are described in General Annex C. Award criteria: The criteria are described in General Annex D. Documents: The documents are described in General Annex E. Evaluation Procedure: The procedure is described in General Annex F. Legal and financial set-up of the Grant Agreements: The rules are described in General Annex G. If a topic deviates from the general conditions or includes additional conditions, this is explicitly stated under the specific conditions for the topic.
+Expected EU contribution per project There will be only one SGA project.
 The EuroHPC JU estimates that an EU contribution of maximum EUR 120 million would allow these outcomes to be addressed appropriately.
 The expected duration of this action is 3 years.
-Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Type of Action Research and Innovation Actions Admissibility conditions The conditions are described in Annex A. The following exception applies: The page limit of the application is 100 pages.
-Eligibility conditions Partners of the SGA proposal must be members of the DARE FPA Legal and financial set-up of the Grant Agreements As an exception from General Annex G of the Horizon Europe Work Programme, the EUfunding rate for eligible costs in grants awarded by the JU for this topic will be up to 50% of the eligible costs.
+Nonetheless, this does not preclude submission and selection of a Type of Action Research and Innovation Actions Admissibility conditions The conditions are described in Annex A. The following exception applies: The page limit of the application is 100 pages.
+Eligibility conditions Partners of the SGA proposal must be members of the DARE FPA Legal and financial set-up of the Grant Agreements As an exception from General Annex G of the Horizon Europe Work Programme, the EU- funding rate for eligible costs in grants awarded by the JU for this topic will be up to 50% of the eligible costs.
 In case a Participating State decided to entrust the EuroHPC Joint Undertaking with the management of its national contributions, this funding rate will be increased by the additional national funding rate for the eligible entities of this country.
 Beneficiaries will be subject to the following additional dissemination obligations: Beneficiaries will be subject to the additional exploitation obligations requiring that first exploitation of the results takes place in the European Union and the Participating States of the EuroHPC Joint Undertaking.
 Applicants must acknowledge this requirement in the proposal and Annex I to the Grant Agreement.
 Where justified, the grant agreement shall provide for the right for the EuroHPC JU to object to transfers of ownership of results, or to grants of an exclusive licence regarding results, if: (a) the beneficiaries which generated the results have received Union funding; (b) the transfer or licensing is to a legal entity established in a non-associated third country; and (c) the transfer or licensing is not in line with Union interests.